How to Increase Cold Email Responses by 25%

 When it comes to click-through rates, every little bit counts.

-And one small change you can make that could have a big impact is using an HTML button for your call-to-action instead of an image button.
+One small change you can make that could have a big impact is using an HTML button instead of an image button for your call-to-action.

 Image Source